Ioannis Kapodistrias: Assassination

 In 1831, Kapodistrias ordered the imprisonment of Petrobey Mavromichalis, who had been the leader of the successful uprising against the Turks.
 Mavromichalis was the Bey of the Mani Peninsula, one of the wildest and most rebellious parts of Greece – the only section that had retained its independence from the Ottoman Empire and whose resistance had spearheaded the successful revolution.
-The arrest of their patriarch was a mortal offence to the Mavromichalis family, and on September 27, Petrobey's brother Konstantis and son Georgios Mavromichalis determined to kill Kapodistrias when he went to church that morning at the Church of Saint Spyridon in Nafplion.
+The arrest of their patriarch was a mortal offence to the Mavromichalis family and, on September 27, Petrobey's brother Konstantis and son Georgios Mavromichalis determined to kill Kapodistrias that morning at the Church of Saint Spyridon in Nafplion.

-Kapodistrias woke up early in the morning and decided to go to church although his servants and bodyguards urged him to stay at home.
-When he reached the church he saw his assassins waiting for him.
-When he reached the church steps, Konstantis and Georgios came close as if to greet him.
-Suddenly Konstantis drew his pistol and fired, missing, the bullet sticking in the church wall where it is still visible today.
+Kapodistrias woke up early in the morning and decided to attend mass, although his servants and bodyguards urged him to stay home.
+When he reached the church, he saw his assassins waiting.
+When he reached the church steps, Konstantis and Georgios came close, as if to greet him.
+Suddenly, Konstantis drew his pistol and fired, missing, the bullet sticking in the church wall, where it is still visible today.
 Georgios plunged his dagger into Kapodistrias's chest while Konstantis shot him in the head.
 Konstantis was shot by General Fotomaras, who watched the murder scene from his own window.
-Georgios managed to escape and hide in the French Embassy; after a few days he surrendered to the Greek authorities.
+Georgios managed to escape and hide in the French Embassy.
+After a few days, he surrendered to the Greek authorities.
 He was sentenced to death by a court-martial and was executed by firing squad.
-His last wish was that the firing squad not shoot his face, and his last words were "Peace Brothers!"
+His last wish was that the firing squad not shoot his face.
+His last words were "Peace Brothers!"

 Ioannis Kapodistrias was succeeded as Governor by his younger brother, Augustinos Kapodistrias.
-Augustinos ruled only for six months, during which the country was very much plunged into chaos.
+Augustinos ruled for six months, during which the country was plunged into chaos.
 Subsequently, King Otto was given the throne of the newly founded Kingdom of Greece.